CBE544/CBE544-2018.github.io/ProjectDescription.md

 Your analysis and final report should include the following:

-1. Structures of the different facets of  ‘M’-SrTiO3; where ‘M’ is the transition metal assigned to your group.
+1. Atomic structures of the different facets of  ‘M’-SrTiO3; where ‘M’ is the transition metal assigned to your group.
-2. Tabulated surface segregation energy for the different facets in the absence and presence of strain.
+2. Tabulated surface segregation energy for the different facets in the absence strain and in the presence of tensile strain.
-3. Surface segregation energy vs Facet plot; in the absence and presence of strain
+3. Surface segregation energy vs Facet plot; in the absence and presence of strain.
-4. Electronic structure descriptors; Work function and Density of States
+4. Potential electronic structure quantities to be considered as descriptors: Work function and/or Density of States.
+Discussion of how and if these suggested parameters couple to the calculated segregation energies.

 <a name='report'></a>

 ## Final Report ##

 The final report should be in the form of a 3-5 pages long mini paper including figures and tables.
-One report for each group.
+Provide one report for each group.
 Please be succinct and organize it in the following way:

 * Introduction (brief) - don't write too much
 * Calculation details
-* Results and discussion
+* Results and discussion including analysis.
 * Conclusion (brief)